The FBI Investigation Into Carter Page Is Another Blow To A Beleaguered Donald Trump

 Page is a graduate of the United States Naval Academy, and he served as a Marine intelligence officer.
 He worked for Merrill Lynch in Russia for several years and visited the country on a regular basis.
 In the summer of 2016, he delivered a speech in which he was critical of the United States approach to Russia.

-Obtaining a FISA warrant is no easy task and requires the investigating agents present substantial evidence of probable cause that a person is acting as an agent of a foreign government.
-FBI Director Comey said in an address at the University of Austin, Texas “It is a pain in the neck to get permission to conduct electronic surveillance in the United States.
+Obtaining a FISA warrant is no easy task and requires the investigating agents to present substantial evidence of probable cause that a person is acting as an agent of a foreign government.
+FBI Director Comey said in an address at the University of Austin, Texas, “It is a pain in the neck to get permission to conduct electronic surveillance in the United States.
 And that’s good.”

 The judges on the FISA court rule on these warrants in a closed court and the warrants are only good for 90 days.
 There are extensions for the warrants and the one for Carter Page was extended at least once.

 Before the warrant is taken before a judge, investigators have to compile their evidence, and it has to be approved through several layers of bureaucracy.
 The final step before going to court is the approval of a high-ranking intelligence official of the organization seeking the warrant.
-In the case of the FBI, it typically is the Director who certifies the paperwork for the warrant.
+In the case of the FBI, it typically is the director who certifies the paperwork for the warrant.
 Part of the certification is the declaration that the intended surveillance is the only way to obtain the information and part of the investigation is to obtain foreign intelligence information.

 Page has not been charged with any crime, and he vehemently denies all allegations.
-Carter Page refers to the collection of FBI evidence as a “dodgy dossier”, and said all of his visits to Russia were as a private citizen.
+Carter Page refers to the collection of FBI evidence as a “dodgy dossier,” and said all of his visits to Russia were as a private citizen.

-[Featured Image by Pavel Golovkin / AP Images]
+[Featured Image by Pavel Golovkin/AP Images]